-Master of Education - Special Education; Emphasis in Autism Spectrum Disorders
+Master of Education - Special Education

 The M.Ed. program in the Department of Educational & Clinical Studies is designed to meet the needs of persons who hold a baccalaureate degree and wish to earn a master's degree in special education or early childhood education, with or without licensure.
 Students are expected to develop a plan of study that is most relevant to their educational purposes.
 Students seeking a license to teach should be aware that certification or endorsement requirements might limit their choices.
 A number of specific focus areas are available and can lead to the following Nevada Department of Education endorsements: Autism, Early Childhood, Early Childhood Special Education, Generalist-Mild Disabilities, Gifted and Talented, Intellectual Disabilities, Teaching English as a Second Language; or other professional areas, such as Applied Behavioral Analysis.

 For information regarding accreditation at UNLV, please head over to Academic Program Accreditations.

 Upon completion of this program, graduates will be able to: